dereksonderegger/444/docs/31_RPackages.md

 ## Exercises

 1. Build a package that contains a dataset that gives weather information at Flagstaff's Pulliam Airport from 1950 to 2019.
 I have the data and metadata on my [GitHub](https://github.com/dereksonderegger/444) site and I downloaded the data on 9-19-19 from https://www.ncdc.noaa.gov/cdo-web/search.
 In the `data-raw` directory, there are files `Pulliam_Airport_Weather_Station.csv` and its associated metadata `Pulliam_Airport_Weather_Station_Metadata.csv`.
 In the data, there are a bunch of columns that contain attribute information about the preceding column, I don't think those are helpful, or at least the metadata didn't explain how to interpret them.
 So remove those.
 Many of the later columns have values that are exclusively ones or zeros.
 I believe those indicate if the weather phenomena was present that day.
 Presumably a `1` is a yes, but I don't know that.
 When I downloaded the data, I asked for "standard" units, so precipitation and snow amounts should be in inches, and temperature should be in Fahrenheit.
+For this package, we only care about a couple of variables, `DATE`, `PRCP`, `SNOW`, `TMAX`, and `TMIN`.
-    a) Create a new package named `YourName_FlagWeather`.
-In the package, create the `data-raw/` directory and  place the data and metadata there.
+    a) Create a new package named `YourNameFlagWeather`.
+In the package, use `usethis::use_data-raw` to create the `data-raw/` directory.
+Place the data and metadata there.
     b) Also in the `data-raw` directory, create an R-script that reads in the data and does any necessary cleaning.
 Call your resulting data frame `Flagstaff_Weather` and save a `.rda` file to the `data/` directory using the command `usethis::use_data(Flagstaff_Weather)`.
 For this package, we only care about a couple of variables, `DATE`, `PRCP`, `SNOW`, `TMAX`, and `TMIN`.
 Keep and document only these variables.
     c) In the `R/` directory, create a file `Flagstaff_Weather.R` that documents where the data came from and what each of the columns mean.
-    d) Cause `roxygen2` to build the appropriate documentation files.
-Use the `Build` tab, then `More -> Document`.
+    d) Set RStudio to build documentation using Roxygen by clicking the `Build` tab, then `More -> Configure Build Tools` and click the box for generating documentation with Roxygen.
+Select `OK` and then build the appropriate documentation file by clicking the `Build` tab, then `More -> Document`.
     e) Load your package and restart your session of R, again using the `Build tab`.
     f) Create a new directory in your package called `docs/`.
 In that directory create a RMarkdown file that loads your package and uses the weather data to make a few graphs of weather phenomena over time.
     g) Suppose that we decided to change something in the data and we need to rebuild the package.